Large scale absolute extensors

 \begin{Proposition} Suppose $X$ is a metric space of finite asymptotic dimension.
 If $n\ge 0$, the following conditions are equivalent:

 \begin{enumerate} \item [a.] $S^n$ is a large scale absolute extensor of $X$ \item [b.] $\asdim X \le n$ \end{enumerate}

 \end{Proposition} \dokaz b)$\implies$a) By taking a 1-net in $X$ we can assume $X$ is 1-discrete.
-Let $s>0$ and by hypothesis get a uniformly bounded cover $\VV$ of multiplicity $\le n+1$ with Lebesque number larger than $s$.
-If $\UU$ be any cover of Lebesque number $>t=\text{mesh}(\VV)$.
+Let $s>0$ and by hypothesis get a uniformly bounded cover $\VV$ of dimension $\le n$ with Lebesgue number larger than $s$.
+If $\UU$ be any cover of Lebesgue number $>t=\text{mesh}(\VV)$.
 Then $\VV$ is a refinement of $\UU$.